Chapter 1 : Glass Memories

 She could feel him smile, even if she could not see his face.
 She had a sense that the glass cage around that strange heart of his had cracked, that somehow, by chance, she had lighted on just the right words.
 So many bridges to be rebuilt.
 So many doubts to be expelled.

 An owl hooted in the woods.
 The hand on her shoulder moved to take her arm in the old formal way, the gesture reminding her of abandoned adolescent dreams and Saturday afternoons walking by the lake.
 Those days would never come again, not for the dead.
 James and Lily’s footsteps by the water would fade forever, but one day, Harry’s would remake them.
-Never replace, only remake.
+Never replace.

 “Do you think, Professor McGonagall, that any of those celebrations would allow us to partake in their revels?”